zsparal/api-documentation/source/reference/v2/methods-api/get-method.rst

        .. type:: string

      - The unique identifier of the payment method.
-When used during :ref:`payment creation <v2/payments-create>`, the payment method selection screen will be skipped.
+When used during :doc:`payment creation </reference/v2/payments-api/create-payment>`, the payment method selection screen will be skipped.

    * - | ``description``